lutierigb/shell-things/oputus-readme.md

 This feature is opportunistic and will only use a higher TP (`Level Two Take Profit`) if the price is still climbing compared to the previous day's low.
 All backtests concluded it does not increase the Equity Drawdown Maximum(DD) further than previous seen levels.
 Neither it increases the occurrences of DD's greater than 15%.
 It should be fairly safe to use and should result in bigger profits.

 A moving average can also be used to only allow `Level Two Take Profit` to be applied when the current price is above the average.
 Default to 9 days for the MA period.

-Note: This feature is NOT currently part of any investing profiles.

 ### Gradient Buys